Geometry of Bounded Frechet Manifolds: Prerequisites

-Likewise, other isomorphisms are proved. \end{proof} \paragraph{Convention.} The terms bounded Fr\'{e}chet tangent bundle and bounded Fr\'{e}chet second order tangent bundle are too long, so we remove ``bounded Fr\'{e}chet'' from the terms.
+\paragraph{Convention.} The terms bounded Fr\'{e}chet tangent bundle and bounded Fr\'{e}chet second order tangent bundle are too long, so we remove ``bounded Fr\'{e}chet'' from the terms.